Note: These instructions are for Linux or Mac OS users only. Those connecting from a Windows host should skip to the Instructions (Windows) section.

 - chmod 400 id_rsa* # Restrict read/write privileges to both keys

 Windows does not ship with software for generating SSH keys.
-Although there are many third party software packages that can be used, this Lab Step uses PuTTYgen to generate SSH keys.
+Although many third-party software packages can be used, this Lab Step uses PuTTYgen to generate SSH keys.

 - Leave the Parameters at their default values.
 (RSA keys, 2048 bits.)